BoolPurist/GeneralEventTarget/tutorials/How-To.md

 }
 ```

-## Attaching events and callback functions and trigger the callfunktion by firing the event
+## <a id="Attaching-and-firing-events">Attaching and firing events</a>

-Simple example
+Simple example for adding a event handler and then fire the event to execute the callback function
+attached via addEventHandler.

 ```javascript
 // animal and person extend the GeneralEventTarget